-Maximum level both hardness and softness are 10.
+The maximum level of both hardness and softness is 10.
 If you are going to draw as a draughtsman, buy a complete set.

-For sketching before painting you should acquire medium-textured HB, which is in the middle of the spectrum.
+If sketching before painting, you should acquire medium-textured HB, which is in the middle of the spectrum.

-It must be added, that sometimes graphite pencils have got the label F – fine point.
-F rods stand in European scale between HB and H.
+It must be added that sometimes graphite pencils have the label F – fine point.
+F rods stand on a European scale between HB and H.

-The system of pencil labelling invented by Nicholas Conte and adopted by the Thoreau family in the USA is a slightly different.
+The system of pencil labeling invented by Nicholas Conte and adopted by the Thoreau family in the USA is slightly different.
 It’s numerical:

 - #1 = B;